raspberrypilearning/astro-pi-mission-zero/en/step_1.md

 title: Notes for teachers and mentors
 ---

-Mission Zero is suitable for beginners to programming and/or primary school aged children and can be completed in a single 60-minute session and on any computer with internet access.
+Mission Zero is suitable for beginners to programming and/or primary school-aged children and can be completed in a single 60-minute session on any computer with internet access.
 No special hardware or prior coding skills are needed.
 Everything can be done in a web browser.

 Organise your students into teams of one to four, and let us guide them through writing a short Python program to sense the colour on board and create an image that uses that colour.